increpare/oeuf-documentation/map-editor-tutorial.md

 - **Click+Drag** : Draw a planar sheet (floor or wall).

-- **Shift while dragging** : Push the plane one block into the target surface for a flush fit :
+- **Shift while dragging** : Push the plane one block into the highlighted surface for a flush fit :

 <img height="300" alt="image" src="./map-editor-images/plane_drag_shift_flush.png" />